Legal issues of Chris Brown: 2017 Karrueche Tran restraining order

-Photographer assault
+2018 Photographer assault case

 On the night of July 6, 2018, Brown was arrested after his concert on a felony battery charge stemming from an incident that occurred more than a year before.

 The battery charge was connected to an April 2017 incident in a Tampa club, where Brown allegedly punched a man who photographed him without his permission.
 The Palm Beach County Sheriff's Office said Brown was released after about an hour, after that he posted $2,000 bond.
 On August 16, 2019, the state of Florida dropped the battery charge on Brown.

+2021 Housekeeper disfigurement in dog mauling attack

+In 2021, housekeeper Patricia Avila filed a lawsuit against Brown in a Van Nuys court in Los Angeles, alleging physical and psychological injuries she suffered after her sister, Maria Avila, was attacked by the singer’s Caucasian shepherd dog while she, too, was working as a housekeeper outside Brown’s home in Tarzana, California, on December 20, 2020.
+The Avila sisters and the victim’s husband sought a total of $90 million in damages.
+Brown had argued that the dog was kept on the property for security reasons and that he had warned the domestic workers of the animal’s presence.
+During the trial, testimony revealed that the dog’s presence in the home’s backyard had not been reported and that, at the time of the incident, Brown instead of calling for help himself or assisting Avila, fled the scene, stating that he feared a “media circus” would ensue if he were present when the police arrived.
+In June 2026, at the conclusion of the trial, Brown and his company, Black Pyramid LLC, were ordered to pay $13 million.